arupDash/GL-student-performance-review-app/README.md

 With these steps it should spin up a development server http://localhost:3000 and open the wep page on your lcoal machine and bring up the application.

+***This application make use of boootstrap.css CDN link.
+Please stay connected to internet for better experience***